DIAG-Sapienza-BPM-Smart-Spaces/Martialis/README.md

 ## Configuration
 After cloning the repository, you need to configure the `.env` file with the correct values for your environment.
 Follow these steps:

-1. copy the file `.env.sampple` as file `.env` using the following command
+1. copy the file `.env.sample` as file `.env` using the following command
 ```bash
 cp .env.sample .env
 ```